jonathan-kee/Vue-Webapp/README.md

 The Webapp is still in development.
 The naming like edit-1 & edit-4 is for version control purposes.

-# What I learn from working on this app.
+# What I will learn from working on this app.
 1)Vue-CLI, Vue Router and State Management with Vuex 2)Modern JavaScript (ES6/7/8)
 3)User Permissions and Protected Routes